 4. Kawal Wildlife Sanctuary

-One of the oldest and vibrant wildlife sanctuaries of Telangana is also there at Adilabad named as Kawal Wildlife Sanctuary.
+One of the oldest and most vibrant wildlife sanctuaries of Telangana is also located at Adilabad, named Kawal Wildlife Sanctuary.
 This sanctuary extends over 800 sq. km and is a biodiversity hotspot covering the areas around Jainoor and Jannaram towns.

 A variety of wildlife, and more than 200 species of birds, make the sanctuary home to such creatures as tigers, leopards, sloth bears, gaurs, sambar deer, nilgai, and more.
-Declaration recently a Tiger Reserve makes it a significant conservation area in the state.
+Declaration recently a Tiger Reserve, making it a significant conservation area in the state.

-The forest is open to visitors to take guided safaris, bird watching or general enjoyment of the natural, untouched landscapes.
-Kawal is a place that wildlife enthusiasts and eco tourists do not miss out on visiting at Adilabad.
+The forest is open to visitors to take guided safaris, bird watching, or general enjoyment of the natural, untouched landscapes.
+Kawal is a place that wildlife enthusiasts and eco tourists do not miss out on visiting in Adilabad.

 5. Jainath Temple

-The historic Jainath Shiva Temple is about 20 km from Adilabad town and was constructed in Hemadpanthi style of architecture.
-The temple of Lord Lakshmi Narayana Swamy built with dark stone and rich carvings is dedicated to it.
+The historic Jainath Shiva Temple is about 20 km from Adilabad town and was constructed in the Hemadpanthi style of architecture.
+The temple of Lord Lakshmi Narayana Swamy, built with dark stone and rich carvings, is dedicated to it.

 It is a beautiful representation of medieval South Indian temple design, and therefore appeals to architecture lovers and spiritual travelers.